renkun-ken/rlist-tutorial/Features/Filtering.md

 ## list.count

-`list.count()` return a scalar integer that indicates the number of members of a list that satisfy a given condition.
+`list.count()` return a scalar integer that indicates the number of elements of a list that satisfy a given condition.

 ```r